 Section 30233(a)(4) of the Coastal Act allows fill of open coastal waters, such as the Ventura Keys waterway, for recreational boating purposes.
-The proposed project, a boat dock, constitutes a recreational boating facility.
+The purpose of the proposed pilings is to support an existing boat dock, which constitutes a recreational boating facility.
 Thus, the project is an allowable use under Section 30233(a)(4).